 There is increasing pressure from major investors for companies seeking capital to demonstrate their resilience if their operations were to be challenged by an extreme weather event.
-Many firms carry out regular risk profiling exercises against their most likely threats, and generally over three timeframes of within 5 years; or within 10 years; or beyond.
+Many firms carry out regular risk-profiling exercises against their most likely threats, and generally over three timeframes: within 5 years; within 10 years; or beyond.

 The second and growing concern is about how a business will respond across this decade as the world undergoes a capital-intensive transition to a low carbon operating environment.
-Some sectors are more exposed to the business risks that this economic transformation is already generating, but it is becoming clear that all large businesses will eventually need to disclose the nature and extent of their reliance on carbon-intensive processes and supply chains, to both regulators an investors.
+Some sectors are clearly exposed to the business risks that this economic transformation is already generating.
+But it is also emerging that all large businesses will eventually need to disclose the nature and extent of their reliance on carbon-intensive processes and supply chains, to both regulators and investors.

-The IEA is the leading international entity providing projections for energy demand, and these are relied on by governments and business in their economic planning.
-Neither of these users of the data will be able to dismiss the controversial declaration, and to the contrary, it will increase the pressure on them to disclose how they see the proposed acceleration of the transition away from these fossil fuels being managed within their own areas of control.
+The IEA is the leading international entity providing projections of energy demand, and these are relied on by governments and business in their economic planning.
+None of these users of the data will be able to dismiss this controversial declaration.
+To the contrary, it will increase pressure on them to disclose how they see the proposed acceleration of the transition away from fossil fuels being managed within their own areas of control.

 A leading concern for example, will be that the IEA position may create expensive stranded energy assets that will need to be written-off.

-Hundreds of billions of dollars have been invested over the past 5-10 years in new coal, oil and especially gas extraction and consumption infrastructure across the world.
-Much has relied on a business case based on a 40-year operational lifetime for the major capital assets involved.
+Hundreds of billions of dollars have been invested over the past 5-10 years in new coal, oil and gas extraction and distribution infrastructure across the world.
+Unfortunately, much has relied on a business case based on a 40-year operational lifetime for the major capital assets involved.

 The global decarbonisation program will not be linear.
-Crunch points will be reached when lower revenues from reduced demand threaten critical maintenance programs or the renewal of depreciated assets; and when the massive international shipping industry that carries fossil fuels around the globe could face increasing financial pressures when demand for their cargo dwindles as consumers turn to locally sourced renewables.
+Crunch points will be reached when lower revenues from the reduced demand fail to support critical maintenance programs or the renewal of depreciated assets.
+In addition, the massive international shipping industry that carries fossil fuels around the globe will face increasing financial pressure when demand for their cargo dwindles as consumers turn to locally sourced renewables.